surajsingh2/miniflix/README.md

 ### 3. Get TMDB API Key

-To access movie data, you'll need a TMDB API key.
+To access movie data, you will need a TMDB API key.
 Follow these steps to get one:

 1. Go to the [TMDB website](https://www.themoviedb.org/).
 2. Create an account or log in if you already have one.